Page 1: Biography

 Emigration agent, farmer, community leader

-This biography, written by Max D. Lash, was first published in 1990. and updated in October, 2017.
+This biography, written by Max D. Lash, was first published in the Dictionary of New Zealand Biography in 1990.
+It was updated in October, 2017.

 Carl Friederich Christian Kelling, often known in New Zealand as Charles Frederick Christian Kelling, was born at Klütz, in the grand duchy of Mecklenburg-Schwerin, on 21 June 1818.
 Carl's brother, Johann Friederich August Kelling, often known in New Zealand as John Frederick August Kelling, and more commonly as Fedor Kelling, was born there on 11 February 1820.
 They were sons of Johann Joachim Kelling, a registrar, and his wife, Louise Catharine Margarethe Harms.
 About 1842 or 1843 Fedor Kelling married Johanna Lamppe, and their first son was born before the brothers emigrated to Nelson, New Zealand, in 1844.